ronnief1/Financial-Technology-Club-at-Virginia-Tech/GroupProjects/README.md

-This folder is will our group projects will go.
+This folder is where our group projects will go.